kajoban/BruteForceStringGenerator/README.md

 # bruteForceStringGenerator
 Brute force string generation by checking each character against a target at random.

-Results in a visually appealing animation.
+Results in a visually appealing "decryption" animation.

 Inspired by a post on Reddit.